wa0x6e/cal-heatmap/options/domain/sublabel.md

 {: .note}
 By default, the background is transparent.
 Use the CSS class `.sublabel-rect` to style it.
+{: .mt-8}

 ## width

+Width of the subLabel, in pixel

 ```js
 width?: number,